lumathias/Dijkstra_performance/README.md

-# Comparing the Performances of Classic Dijkstra versus Dijkstra with Min-Heap
+# Comparing Performances of Classic Dijkstra versus Dijkstra with Min-Heap